Minnetonka Beach, Minnesota

-Minnetonka Beach is a community in Hennepin County, Minnesota, United States.
-The population was 539 at the 2010 census.
+Minnetonka Beach is a city in Hennepin County, Minnesota, United States.
+Located on Lake Minnetonka, the population was 546 at the 2020 census.

 History

-Minnetonka Beach is located on the shores of Lake Minnetonka.
+Minnetonka Beach (Officially The Village of Minnetonka Beach) is located on the shores of Lake Minnetonka.
 Originally part of Excelsior Township, Minnetonka Beach was the site of the Hotel Lafayette, which was built by the Minneapolis, Saint Paul, & Manitoba Railway (later part of the Great Northern Railway) in 1882.
 In 1884, Minnetonka Beach was annexed by Medina Township.
 The community was incorporated as an independent village in 1894.

 After the Hotel Lafayette burned in 1897, a portion of the property became home to the Lafayette Club.
 The original clubhouse of the Lafayette Club was built in 1900 and burned in 1922.
 The current clubhouse was constructed in 1924.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.48 sqmi, of which 0.47 sqmi is land and 0.01 sqmi is water.
 County 15 serves as a main route.